-The following examples illustrate how the total returns set forth in the table and graph above are calculated.
+The following examples illustrate how the total returns set forth in the table on the previous page and the graph above are calculated.

 Example 1: The level of the Basket increases from a Starting Basket Level of 100 to an Ending Basket Level of 105.

-Because the Ending Basket Level of 105 is greater than the Starting Basket Level of 100 and the Basket Return of 5% multiplied by 3 does not exceed the hypothetical Maximum Total Return of 31.65%, the investor receives a payment at maturity of \$1,150 per \$1,000 principal amount note, calculated as follows:
+Because the Ending Basket Level of 105 is greater than the Starting Basket Level of 100 and the Basket Return of 5% multiplied by 3 does not exceed the hypothetical Maximum Total Return of 28.35%, the investor receives a payment at maturity of \$1,150 per \$1,000 principal amount note, calculated as follows: